+Body Buddies is officially a Social Traders certified social enterprise!
+We aim to create a strong social impact through our adorable plushies and fun health education.
 Body Buddies is not about making money.
 This is why 50% of the profits raised from all products are also donated to Transplant Australia in order to support their community efforts.
-Through our collaboration with Transplant Australia, we aim to support organ donors/transplant recipients and shed light to their stories & struggles.
+Through our collaboration with Transplant Australia, we aim to support organ donors/transplant recipients and shed light on their stories & struggles.
 We also aim to advocate for organ donation & encourage people to become donors in the future.

 Meet our Founder Aayushi Khillan.
-She is a third year Biomedicine Student at the University of Melbourne and will enter Medicine in 2022.
+She is a Medical Student at the University of Melbourne and completed a Bachelor of Biomedicine in 2018.

 Aayushi has an ongoing passion for health awareness and youth advocacy.
 In fact, she is the sole youth representative on the Victorian Curriculum and Assessment Authority Board, as well as the Executive Officer of Bodyworks – another health awareness initiative.

 In 2020, she received the City of Melbourne Youth Champion Award and Multicultural Award of Excellence in Youth Leadership.
 She has also been named in the 40 Under 40 Most Influential Australian Asians.

 But more than her achievements, Aayushi started Body Buddies to continue spreading her love for health and Australian youth.
 She really hopes to empower the next generation and inspire more students to enter philanthropy.